DISH and FreedomFi:

 Hotspot owners are incentivized to participate in the DISH network through cryptocurrency rewards

-DISH has already forged an agreement with Helium to utilize its blockchain model.
-The Helium Network offers LoRaWAN and 5G networking solutions that are delivered via a decentralized network of customer-deployed hotspots for forwarding data to the Cloud.
+DISH has already forged an agreement with Nova Labs to utilize its blockchain (HNT) model.
+Nova Labs(Helium Network) offers LoRaWAN and 5G networking solutions that are delivered via a decentralized network of customer-deployed hotspots for forwarding data to the Cloud.

-Hotspot owners are remunerated for providing wireless coverage through the blockchain-determined payment of Helium's proprietary cryptocurrency known as the Helium Network Token (HNT).
+Hotspot owners are remunerated for providing wireless coverage through the blockchain-determined payment of Nova's proprietary cryptocurrency known as the Helium Network Token (HNT).
 A single HNT is currently worth around $40.

 DISH will use Helium for administering the cryptocurrency rewards for the hotspots.

 High-performance cellular antennas to meet the demands of an innovative new age of cellular networking